The best restaurants in the City of London

 Blacklock

 Having long catered to city slickers with meaty appetites, there’s no shortage of good steak in the Square Mile but the best (in our humble opinion) is to be found at Blacklock.
 All meat is sourced from the Warren family, who have been rearing and dry-ageing native and rare breed high-welfare animals on their farm in Cornwall since 1880.
-Despite this pedigree, a slap-up meal here won’t break the bank, with the prime Porterhouse coming in at £9.50/100g and cocktails very keenly priced at £8 each.
+Despite this pedigree, a slap-up meal here won’t break the bank, with the prime Porterhouse coming in at £10/100g and cocktails very keenly priced from £8 each.
 There are also plenty of options for non-meat eaters and an express menu for those popping in for a quick workday lunch.

 13 Philpot Lane, EC3M 8AA, visit theblacklock.com